JinfengZh/JinfengZh.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Shanghai Jiao Tong University, Bachelor, 2017
+* B.S. in Food Science and Engineering; French, Shanghai Jiao Tong University, 2017
-* M.S. in Université Paris Dauphine-PSL , Master, 2019
+* M.S. in Data Science, Université Paris Dauphine-PSL , 2019
-* M.S. in AgroParisTech, Ingénieur(M.S.), 2019
+* M.S. in Data Science, AgroParisTech, Ingénieur(M.S.), 2019
-* Ph.D in Computer Science, Genelarity and explainability in recommender systems, 2023 (expected)
+* Ph.D. in Computer Science, Université Paris Dauphine-PSL, Genelarity and explainability in recommender systems, 2023 (expected)

 Work experience
 ======
-* June 2018 - August 2018: Research Assistant
+* October 2020 - Ongoing: Teaching assistant
-  * AgroParisTech
+  * Université Paris Dauphine-PSL
-  * Duties included: Elaboration of a technical specifications document for the implementation of a platform for data management, storage, and statistical processing at the unit level.
+  * Courses taught: Algorithm et programming 3; VBA; Data base for actuarial; Machine learning for MIAGE

 * April 2019 - October 2019: Research Intern
   * Globéo Travel
   * Duties included: Completion of bibliographic work; Selection of relevant variables to define customer and company segmentation; Development of models that provide personalized and proactive recommendations to clients; Writing a research project on the design and construction of a real-time recommendation system using a knowledge base.
   * Supervisor: Corneliu Radulescu; Elsa NEGRE

+* June 2018 - August 2018: Research Assistant
+  * AgroParisTech
+  * Duties included: Elaboration of a technical specifications document for the implementation of a platform for data management, storage, and statistical processing at the unit level.

 Skills
 ======